guilhermefarto/maze-generator-solver/README.md

 (64 columns and 32 rows)

 **Generating maze(s) in the "c:/mazes" directory**

+* Example #9: Generating a maze in a custom path directory with mx = 32 and my = 32

 ```python
 python maze-generator-depth-first-search.py -mx 32 -my 32 -p c:/mazes